L’Oréal is proud to be supporting women researchers throughout the world who contribute to moving science forward.

 “The L’Oréal For Women In Science Fellowship will enable me to accelerate my work on the effect of indigenous-led interventions for long-term conditions including cardiovascular disease, stroke, type 2 diabetes, respiratory conditions, obesity and smoking,” she added.

-More information on the L’Oréal-UNESCO fellowships can be found here: Australia & New Zealand Fellowships
+Applications for 2018 are now open.
+More information on the L’Oréal-UNESCO fellowships can be found here: For Women in Science Australia and New Zealand

 *UNESCO Institute of Statistics (2014)